Skip navigation

 Talking about issues is great, but taking action is even better.
 Use your platform to lead by example.
 Talk about what you’re doing and encourage your audience to join in.
 The changes you make will be amplified a thousand fold if you bring others along for the ride.

-There are plenty of resources in this guide.
-Consider sharing your favourites with fans.
-Start an online conversation about food waste, fast fashion, transport emissions and energy usage, about what you're learning about First Nations leadership in healing Country, or about organisations and movements that are working to directly solve those problems.
+Share your favourite actions with your fans.
+Start an online conversation about food, divestment, waste, fast fashion, what you’re learning about First Nations leadership in healing Country, and about organisations and movements that are working to directly solve those problems.
 Make sure you always bring it back to the collective, the systemic – because the challenges we face are not ones that ‘green consumption’ or individual choices can fix.
-We need people to join together and get active.
+We need people to join together and exercise their democratic power.
 You can inspire them to do that.
+When you lead by example you not only influence your fans, but your peers too.

 3. Talk with venues and suppliers